UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 ### 3.3.2 Upgrade Azure Integration

-After creating the integration, click on the vertical ellipses on the right of the integration's row and click "upgrade" if available.
+**It is important to use the latest version of the Azure plugin for this workbook.** After creating the integration, click on the vertical ellipses on the right of the integration's row and click "upgrade" (if "upgrade" is not shown in the dropdown then the plugin is already updated to latest).

 ![](velocity/integration-vertical-ellipses.png)